Managing cybersecurity risk in mergers & acquisitions

 quantifying M&A activities - C-Risk

-Jacqueline Lebo, a senior risk consultant with RiskLens LLC who specializes in cybersecurity and privacy in the healthcare sector, says evaluating security controls can be a “massive undertaking” and it’s not practical or possible to do this in a finite amount of time – such as during a due diligence process.
+Jacqueline Lebo, a senior risk consultant with RiskLens LLC, who specializes in cybersecurity and privacy in the healthcare sector, says evaluating security controls can be a “massive undertaking” and it’s not practical or possible to do this in a finite amount of time – such as during a due diligence process.
 That’s why it’s essential to focus on what’s most important.

 CRQ is a way to measure risk in financial terms that helps businesses to define and model controls, mapping them to cyber risk scenarios.

-“Having the CRQ component to be able to compare rather than a high/medium/low critical risk, on what the potential for loss is, is really helpful in being able to make more informed decisions,” says Zack Sumney, senior risk consultant with RiskLens, a specialist in quantifying enterprise risk.
+“Having the CRQ component to be able to compare rather than a high/medium/low critical risk, on what the potential for loss is, is really helpful in being able to make more informed decisions,”

 Tom Callaghan, Co-founder of C-Risk and co-chair of the FAIR Institute Paris chapter, says that a quantified view of controls can help in assessing and managing the cyber risk related to M&A. It’s valuable both in pre-acquisition and post-acquisition M&A situations by avoiding an unnecessarily broad examination of the entire controls landscape in favor of focusing on key assets and risk scenarios.